MauriceKuenicke/EchoSphere/docs/command-reference/index.md

   - Write JUnit XML results to PATH (directories will be created if missing).
 - --export-failures PATH
   - Write an Excel (.xlsx) with failing test result rows to PATH (directories will be created if missing).
+  - Captures up to 1000 rows per failed test (including column headers).
+May increase query time and warehouse/DB cost.

 Behavior:
 - Discovers tests with the `.es.sql` suffix
+- A test passes if the executed SQL returns zero rows
 - Runs tests concurrently and prints a summary
 - Non‑zero exit on any failure